stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

 Adding multiple greetings to the smart contract
 ================================================

 The new smart contract method, ``AddGreeting()``, takes a single string parameter which specifies the new greeting.
 To begin with, add the greeting in French: "Bonjour le monde!".
 Again, use the ``/api/SmartContracts/build-and-send-call`` API call to make a method call on the smart contract.
-When filling out the ``BuildCallContractTransactionRequest`` object, the important thing to notice is how the single string argument to the smart contract is specified as one of the ``parameters``.
-For example:
+When filling out the ``BuildCallContractTransactionRequest`` object, the important thing to notice is how the single string argument to the smart contract method is specified as one of the ``parameters``.
+For convenience, if you deploy on node 1, you can copy the following into the request and update the ``contractAddress``, ``password``, and ``sender``:

 ::

     {
       "walletName": "LSC_node1_wallet",
       "accountName": "account 0",
-      "contractAddress": "CWbdDECSwo4m5eDeUbjCXJgWyvtueu2yuM",
+      "contractAddress": "hello_world2_smart_contract_address",
       "methodName": "AddGreeting",
       "amount": "0",
       "feeAmount": "0.02",
-      "password": "777777",
+      "password": "node_wallet_password",
       "gasPrice": 100,
       "gasLimit": 100000,
-      "sender": "CTr6DQ3RwSaFBPgMXKvMxqekkrnm88ia4z",
+      "sender": "node_smart_contract_account_address",
       "parameters": [
     "4#Bonjour le monde!"
     ]